Marine Experience Rhino Experience Vet Experience

 Professional airport pick up and drop off

-If you’ve been searching online for wildlife opportunities to gain some in-person, practical experience, you may be restricted by the cost or quality of the options out there.
-For this reason, we’ve designed an exclusive package just for those passionate about endangered species that is both affordable and of high quality.
-It’s built around our principles of collaboration, credibility, and accessibility by connecting communities and exceptional projects and experts.
+Have you been searching for a wildlife vet programme to gain some in-person, practical, real-world experience?
+You may be restricted by the cost or quality of the options out there.
+For this reason, we’ve designed an exclusive package just for vets-in-training that is both affordable and of high quality.
+It’s built around our principles of collaboration, credibility and accessibility by connecting communities and exceptional projects and experts while not sacrificing some of the fantastic food and accommodation that South Africa has to offer.

-Pre-arranged arrival into Durban Airport (or Richard’s Bay Airport when possible) where you will be collected by our team (please arrive by 13:00 pm on your arrival day in order to meet our transfer time).
+Sunday arrival at Johannesburg O.R.
+Tambo Airport (or when possible / if advised – Hoedspruit Airport) where you will be collected by our team (please arrive by 10:30 am at Johannesburg O.R.
+Tambo Airport on your arrival day in order to meet our transfer time).

-These airports are reached via a 1-hour connecting flight from Johannesburg OR Tambo Airport.
+Hoedspruit Airport is reached via a 1-hour connecting flight from Johannesburg O.R.
+Tambo Airport.

 *Rate based on required South African Rand and therefore international currencies subject to change.